frimin/redis-key-count/README.md

 # Redis-Key-Count

-A simple Pytion script for count all key bytes from redis.
+A simple Python script for count all key bytes from redis.

 It can't give you accurate memory conditions, but you can get some important information from it.